|Why old photographs handwritten notations are reversed.|

 During the debate over the bill, the general manager of the Detroit & Cleveland Navigation Company had warned that some Great Lakes vessels, with their shallow drafts, "would turn 'turtle' if you attempted to navigate them with this additional weight on the upper decks."
 Too few legislators listened.

-By July, 1915, the Eastland, which had been designed to carry six lifeboats, was carrying 11 lifeboats, 37 life rafts (about 1,100 pounds each) and enough life jackets (about six pounds apiece) for all 2,570 passengers and crew.
+By July of 1915, the Eastland, which had been designed to carry six lifeboats, was carrying 11 lifeboats, 37 life rafts (about 1,100 pounds each), and enough life jackets (about six pounds apiece) for all 2,570 passengers and crew.
 Most were stowed on the upper decks.
 No tests were conducted to determine how the additional weight affected the boat's stability—even though it already had a troubled history.

-"It was said of her that she behaved like a bicycle, being unstable when loading or unloading but stable when under way," wrote transportation historian and economist George W. Hilton, whose 1995 book, Eastland: Legacy of the Titanic, provides a meticulous investigation.
-Safety inspectors focused only on the Eastland's performance while underway, and the boat routinely was certified as safe.
+"It was said of her that she behaved like a bicycle, being unstable when loading or unloading but stable when underway," wrote transportation historian and economist George W. Hilton, whose 1995 book, Eastland: Legacy of the Titanic, provides a meticulous investigation.
+Safety inspectors focused only on the Eastland's performance while underway and the boat routinely were certified as safe.